Welcome to the Fleurieu Peninsula, the ultimate mix of food, wine and coast.

 Beaches, Fleurieu Peninsula

 Jaw-dropping limestone cliffs towering above pristine sandy white shores, sparkling turquoise water spilling out to the ocean beyond.
 Secluded coves, seaside caves, and abundant aquatic life.
 The Fleurieu Peninsula’s beaches are among the best in the world, so be sure to set aside some time to throw down your towel and soak in the sun.
-Kayak through secret ocean grottos and explore a labyrinth of caves, coves and rock pools in Second Valley, picnic in the insta-famous seaside caves of Port Willunga, or float cliff-side in the calm waters of Port Noarlunga South’s inlet.
+One of the best spots to kayak in South Australia, drift through secret ocean grottos and explore a labyrinth of caves, coves and rock pools in Second Valley, picnic in the insta-famous seaside caves of Port Willunga, or float cliff-side in the calm waters of Port Noarlunga South’s inlet.
 Drive right onto the beach and spend the day lounging on sandy shores at Sellicks Beach, then head to Rapid Bay to snorkel and dive in the crystal-clear waters of Gulf St Vincent and the chance to glimpse the rare Leafy Sea Dragon.
 Here’s our guide to the best Fleurieu Peninsula beaches.

 Onkaparinga River National Park, Fleurieu Peninsula